Models Addressing Perinatal Health

-Which class is selected is largely based on what is available in the expectant woman's community.
+The type of class a woman selects is largely based on what is available in the expectant woman's community.

 visiting programs have been shown to improve birth outcomes, improve maternal health, reduce

-maternal postpartum depression, and — when begun during pregnancy — increase use of prenatal care.
+maternal postpartum depression, and — when begun during pregnancy — increase the use of prenatal

 In-home nursing case management

 programs aim to prevent preterm births.
 High-risk pregnant women who are enrolled in these

 more likely to give birth to infants with healthy gestational age and birthweight, leading to

 reproductive health clinics are medically equipped vans typically serving low-income or uninsured